 Disabled leadership

-Join our panel of disabled leaders to discuss why it matters to have disabled people in leadership positions and how we can support the next generation of leaders.
+Join our panel of Disabled leaders to discuss why it matters to have Disabled people in leadership positions and how we can support the next generation of leaders.

 Chaired by Stefania Di Paolo (Researcher), with panellists DJ Hassan and Sarah Archdeacon (Corali), Laura Jones (Stopgap), Aristide Rontini (Independent Artist) and Marina Cuollo (Independent Journalist)